 Ultrasound examination of the womb is very helpful in detecting fibroids, polyps inside the womb, and some forms of cancer.
 This is usually done with a transvaginal scan, when a small scanner is inserted into the vagina, to take a close-up scan of the womb.

 If no obvious cause is found that can be treated by a GP, referral to a gynaecologist for further investigations is necessary.
 This usually involves taking a small sample (biopsy) of the womb lining, for examination under microscope.

 There are several treatment options available for heavy periods, ranging from medicines to surgery.

 The best medicine for reducing blood loss is tranexamic acid tablets.
 This works to reduce the breakdown of blood clots, leading to less bleeding, and should be taken several times a day for 3 to 4 days during a period.
 It does not reduce the duration of bleeding.
 Anti-inflammatory medicines are another option.
 They are less effective than tranexamic acid in reducing blood loss but, unlike tranexamic acid, they do ease period pain.

 Some contraceptive methods can also help to ease heavy painful periods whilst preventing pregnancy (although they are not the first choice treatment specifically for heavy periods).
 These include the contraceptive pill, intrauterine system (IUS), and long-acting progestogens delivered by injection or implanon.

-Surgical options include the removal of the womb (hysterectomy) or removal of the lining of the womb (called the endometrium – this procedure is known as endometrial ablation).
+Surgical options include the removal of the womb (hysterectomy) or removal of the lining of the womb (called the endometrium – this procedure is known as endometrial ablation or endometrium resection).
 Obviously, hysterectomy completely cures heavy periods, but is be a major operation, prevents conception and has a significant recovery time.

 |Writer||:||Dr. Hj.
 Mohd Hatta M.Tarmizi|